 Google Testing Another Change to its SERPS: The Removal of URLs in Organic Search

-Google is currently testing a new and fairly significant change to its Search Engines Results Pages (SERPs): it is no longer showing URLs for organic search results on the SERP.
+It looks like Google is currently testing a new and fairly significant change to its Search Engines Results Pages (SERPs), although there was no official announcement yet: it is no longer showing URLs for organic search results on the SERP.

 Instead, Google is replacing the URLs from each organic result with the website name or the brand name the website represents.

-Instead of showing the shortened URL like it did previously, Google only shows the name of the website.
+Instead of showing the shortened URL as it did previously, Google only shows the name of the website.

 Other users in the above-mentioned bigseo subreddit thread seem to have noticed the change as well, indicating the change is a test that has been rolled out to a small number of users and since gradually increased.